marmon7/Assignment3/Assignment3.md

 A group is collection of users in a linux OS.
-The sudo group is the name of the administrator group for debian. a user can be made a part of a group with the `usermod` command but we will be modifying the options to fit our needs.
+The sudo group is the name of the administrator group for debian. a user can be made a part of a group with the `usermod` command We will be using these options to fit our needs.
 options:
 -a : append to group (adds user to group)
 -G : specifies a group name

-The final command cammand to execute becomes:
+The final command to execute becomes:
 ```usermod -aG sudo <username>```

 4. Enable ssh for the new user